dmlb2000/dmlb2000.github.io/_posts/2020-06-05-my-white-privilege.md

 on display for the world to see right now.
 I can barely sympathize with the oppressed who are baring their feelings so publicly at this time.
-So all I can do is watch, try to get their point of view and above all listen.
+So all I can do is watch, try to get their point of view and above all, listen.

 Not that I'm devoid of emotion.
-The strongest emotion I'm feeling is confusion and frustration.
-Confusion at the officers both committing and at the ones complicit in the acts of violence.
+The strongest emotions I'm feeling are confusion and frustration.
+Confusion at the officers both committing, and at the ones complicit in the acts of violence.
 Frustration that some police support each other above all else, including the citizens they are supposed to protect.

 Underneath all of the emotion is a deep well of disappointment in our country.
-That we didn't learn from the past and fix the problems.
+That we did not learn from the past and fix the problems.
 That the leader of this country has been devoid of action or words to comfort these people.
 That a large portion of this country chooses not to see the connection between the past and the events of this